 AI introduces change dynamics that are qualitatively different from previous technology adoptions.
 Understanding these unique challenges is the first step to managing them.

 Unlike previous technology adoptions (email, ERP systems, cloud migration), AI triggers a specific fear: "Will this replace me?"
-This fear is not irrational — it is based on very real media coverage about AI job displacement.
+This fear is not irrational.
+It is based on very real media coverage about AI job displacement.
 But it is usually disproportionate to the actual risk for most knowledge workers.

 AI does not slot neatly into existing workflows.
 It changes how people work: